An overview on deep learning-based approximation methods for partial differential equations: Deep learning-based approximation methods for linear PDEs

-The approach of the deep learning-based approximation algorithm in~ \cite{BeckBeckerGrohsJaafariJentzen2018arXiv} is then to approximately compute a suitable minimizer of the function in \eqref{eq:DNN_search} and to view the resulting approximation of a suitable minimizer of the function in \eqref{eq:DNN_search} as an approximation of the solution $ u $ of the heat equation in \eqref{eq:differentialu2} at time $ T $ on $ [a,b]^d $.
-To approximately compute a suitable minimizer of the function in \eqref{eq:DNN_search}, we reformulate \eqref{eq:DNN_search} by employing the parametrization function induced by the neural network description in \eqref{eq:FFNN} above to obtain the function
+\cfload.
+The approach of the deep learning-based approximation algorithm in~ \cite{beck2021solving} is then to approximately compute a suitable minimizer of the function in \eqref{eq:DNN_search} and to view the resulting approximation of a suitable minimizer of the function in \eqref{eq:DNN_search} as an approximation of the solution $ u $ of the heat equation in \eqref{eq:differentialu2} at time $ T $ on $ [a,b]^d $.
+To approximately compute a suitable minimizer of the function in \eqref{eq:DNN_search}, we reformulate \eqref{eq:DNN_search} by employing the parametrization function induced by the neural network description in \eqref{eq:paramFFNN} above to obtain the function

 A suitable minimizer of the function in \eqref{eq:DNN_search2} can then be approximately computed by means of stochastic gradient descent optimization algorithms.
+The value of the global minimum is typically greater than $0$.

-We refer to~ \cite{BeckBeckerGrohsJaafariJentzen2018arXiv} for further details on such approximation schemes and we also refer to~ \cite{BeckBeckerGrohsJaafariJentzen2018arXiv} for numerical simulations for such approximation schemes.
+A simple implementation of the resulting algorithm in \Python\ using the deep learning framework PyTorch is given in \cref{lst.kolmo}.
+We refer to~ \cite{beck2021solving} for further details on such approximation schemes and we also refer to~ \cite{beck2021solving} for numerical simulations for such approximation schemes.